Stephen-McDaniel/R-on-the-rocker/README.md

 ## 🎶 Features

 * This is based on the Rocker project.
-It has been modified for use in [YakData/SmartManager-for-ShinyProxy] (https://github.com/YakData/SmartManager-for-ShinyProxy)
+It has been modified for use in [YakData/SmartManager-for-ShinyProxy](https://github.com/Stephen-McDaniel/SmartManager-for-ShinyProxy)

-The structure of the Dockerfiles in rocker-versioned is: r411
+The structure of the Dockerfiles in rocker-versioned is:

+r411
     rstudio
         tidyverse
             verse
                 rstudiofinal

-Here, it has been simplified to: r-4.1.1
+Here, it has been simplified to:

+r-4.1.1
     verse-r-4.1.1
         rstudio-verse-r-4.1.1

-## 🧰 Install
+## 🧰 Install and setup 🔒 SSL/TLS

 Logon to your server